 I have since had contact with this mother (let’s call her Jill) who is really struggling at the moment.
 Jill and her husband are desperately trying to work out how to deal with their son who has well and truly ‘gone off the rails’.
-He successfully manipulated his parents from the age of 14 (and possibly even younger) and had them totally convinced that they had an open and honest relationship.
-Even though they never took him to where he was meant to be going, never spoke to the parents who were supposedly hosting parties he was apparently attending or did any other type of checking up on what he was doing on a Saturday night, he had them convinced that all was fine!
+He successfully manipulated his parents from the age of 14 (and possibly even younger) and had them totally convinced they had an open and honest relationship.
+Even though they never took him to where he was meant to be going, never spoke to the parents who were supposedly hosting parties he was apparently attending or did any other type of checking up on what he was doing on a Saturday night, he had them convinced that all was fine.
 As she said to me over the phone, “He was doing well at school, the friends of his that we had met seemed nice and we had no reason to believe that anything was amiss.”
 Now, apart from his third brush with the law, their Year 11 son is now facing expulsion from school for bringing cannabis to school, his grades have fallen dramatically and their family is crumbling.

 I feel so sorry for these parents – they sound like really good people who were trying to do the right thing but just found themselves being well and truly played by an extremely manipulative teen.
-The very real problem they face now is how to deal with placing rules and boundaries around a young man who simply has never had any before.
-Trying to change the way you parent when they are 16-years-old is going to be extremely difficult, if not impossible.
+The very real problem they face now is how to deal with putting boundaries into place around a young man who simply has never had any before.
+Trying to change the way you parent when they’re 16 is going to be extremely difficult, if not impossible.
 Realistically the only thing Jill and her husband are going to be able to do at this point is to try to build and maintain some sort of positive relationship with him, keep him as safe as possible and work in partnership with his school in an effort to get him through to his final exams.
-They have a very tough 18 months ahead of them …
+They have a very tough 18 months ahead of them.

 I’m in the middle of reading an amazing book at the moment and I don’t think I’ve ever seen such a perfectly written explanation of adolescence and why effective parenting and boundary setting is still so vital at this stage of life.
 The book is called Setting Limits With Your Strong-Willed Teen by Robert J. MacKenzie and he writes the following in his summary of a chapter dealing with a parent’s changing role in adolescence –“When children enter adolescence they want and need us to shift from a direct and active role as primary authority figure to a seemingly less involved background figure that coaches from the sidelines.
 The role they want us to play is full of contradictions.
 Most teens want, and still need, us to be the central authority figures in their lives, but they don’t want to think of us as such.
 They prefer to think of themselves as free agents who can manage their own affairs.
 But the vast majority of teens are not ready to be the ‘free agents’ or to manage their own affairs.
 They still need our firm limits to guide their testing and exploration, our encouragement, our assistance with problem solving, and our instructive consequences when they choose to learn their lessons the hard way …” He goes onto talking more about ‘coaching from the sidelines’ (another way of saying that during adolescence you move from a ‘managing role’ (parent-child) to a ‘consulting role’).

 When we spoke on the phone I asked Jill whether she would permit me to include her comment in a blog entry.
 Her response was heartbreaking.
 She burst into tears and said “Please let other parents know that this can happen to them.
 No-one wants to go through what we’re going through at the moment.
 We feel like we’ve lost our son and it’s all our fault!”
 Now, as I said to her at the time, I don’t agree that it’s all their fault – when you hear some of the things their son was doing from the age of 14, this was not ‘normal’ behaviour.
 He was clever and knew how to shut them down when they asked questions.
 Certainly, things may not be so bad if they had set boundaries and did some basic checking, but realistically, he sounds like a young man with some issues that would have always caused them problems, no matter what parenting style they had used.